bifrost-vui/bifrost-front-end-library/README.md

 - **Styles** (e.g. Sass variables)

-## The Front-End library is published to a registry
+## The Front-End library is published to NPM registry
 ...